 There are some trenchless rehabilitation techniques and things that can be done inside of the sewer and inside of the sewer system to stem that infiltration to slow it down, to get rid of a lot of it.
 I don’t know that it’s realistic to expect to get rid of all of the infiltration, just because there’s a lot of little holes in the system everywhere.
 But what you’re looking to do is to make a dent in it to really knock it down in order of magnitude or more.

 Some of the things that are commonly done – you can grout the joints with a chemical grout, that is pumped through a system into each of the joints and kind of seals up the joint itself.
 And then the soil surrounding the joint stems the water flow coming in through those joints.

 Sealing, Grouting & Lining Service Laterals

 Another potential location for water to come into a sewer system is at the service taps.
-There’s even some sealing techniques, grouting, and lining that can be done up into service laterals.
-A lot of the infiltration comes from those service laterals, which is often forgotten about and causes some complications for getting that done.
-Sometimes it’s considered the homeowner’s problem, sometimes it’s considered the city’s problem, or city’s ownership.
-Sometimes the service laterals is considered owned by the city, sometimes it’s considered owned by the property owner.
+There are even some sealing techniques, grouting, and lining that can be done up into service laterals.
+A lot of the infiltration comes from those service laterals, which are often forgotten about and cause some complications for getting that done.
+Sometimes it’s considered the homeowner’s problem, sometimes it’s considered the city’s problem, or the city’s ownership.
+Sometimes the service laterals are considered owned by the city, sometimes it’s considered owned by the property owner.
 There could be some complications in how to address that and sealing up those service laterals, which can be a major source of infiltration if you think about each service lateral in a community times however many homes.